safari packing guide

 What to pack on Safari :

 – A warm sweater and/or fleece for the evening.
 If going in cooler months, June to September/October, both would be a good idea.
 Always check weather.com before you leave.
-They have temperatures for Ngorongoro and Serengeti.
+They have temperatures for many of the Eastern and Southern African parks.

 - 3-4 short sleeve tee for the day time which you can rotate.
 Layering is key as it will be cold in the morning and evening but warm up during the day.